gespinoza/datarodsexplorer/docs/DREUserGuide.md

 The [Global Change Master Directory (GCMD)](http://gcmd.nasa.gov/) is a catalog to search for Earth science data and services.

-==Note==: the GCMD catalog content is being migrated to the newer CMR, see next item
+**Note**: the GCMD catalog content is being migrated to the newer CMR, see next item

 - [GCMD Portal search for datasets](http://gcmd.nasa.gov/search/Titles.do?search=#titles)